-A successful digital marketing strategy should include both outbound and inbound techniques.
+A successful digital healthcare marketing strategy should include both outbound and inbound techniques.
 HubSpot’s Marketing Mix 2018 research found that B2B marketers across multiple industries (including healthcare, manufacturing and technology) are still relying heavily on outbound techniques, including tradeshows and industry events, PPC advertising, print advertising in industry journals, and telemarketing.
 These methods can be highly effective.
 However, they can also be expensive: for instance, 53% of B2B marketers reported that events were their top marketing spend.

 We would therefore recommend that your digital strategy also include an inbound approach.
-Inbound marketing involves creating and sharing valuable content - such as blogs, articles, white papers, research, or videos, that enable the leads you target to find you.
+Inbound marketing involves creating and sharing valuable healthcare software content - such as blogs, articles, white papers, research, or videos, that enable the leads you target to find you.
 Inbound marketing costs 62% less than traditional marketing for triple the leads.
 Effective content can help you reach multiple stakeholders at the same time, and keep you front of mind through the long healthcare software purchasing cycle.

-The first step to creating a winning digital strategy is to define your “buyer personas”.
+The first step to creating a winning digital healthcare marketing strategy is to define your “buyer personas”.
 The term can sound like pure marketing jargon - but it really just means clearly defining who your customers are, what problems they are looking to solve, and how your software solves those problems.
-Once you have a clearly articulated expression of who you are trying to sell to, what triggers them to start searching for a solution, and why they would be interested in your product, you can also begin to research and plan what information might appeal to them, what content would be most relevant, where they would be likely to view your content, and what types of content you need to include in your content strategy.
+Once you have a clearly articulated expression of who you are trying to sell to, what triggers them to start searching for a solution, and why they would be interested in your product, you can also begin to research and plan what information might appeal to them, what content would be most relevant, where they would be likely to view your content, and what types of content you need to include in your healthcare content marketing strategy.

-Once you have your buyer personas and their buyer’s journey is well-defined, you can dive into your content strategy.
+Once you have your buyer personas and their buyer’s journey well-defined, you can dive into your healthcare software content strategy.
 The first step is to build a marketing calendar, which should include all the channels you’re planning to use (your own blog, guest posts on other sites, social media, industry forums, etc.), topics, titles, writers, authors, and due dates.